NikilKumaar/Task-1/README.md

 1. Creating a blog for difference between HTTP 1.1 vs HTTP 2.

-    - Link for the blog [CLICK HERE](https://medium.com/@nikilnike666/difference-between-http-1-1-vs-http-2-7c5708f0bdb2) -In this blog, we discussed about difference between HTTP 1.1 vs HTTP 2
+    - Link for the blog [CLICK HERE](https://medium.com/@nikilnike666/difference-between-http-1-1-vs-http-2-7c5708f0bdb2)
+    - In this blog, we discussed about difference between HTTP 1.1 vs HTTP 2

 2. Creating a blog for Objects and its internal representation in JavaScript.